gdiet/backup/scala3/README.md

 #### 3.0.0 (Coming Soon To A Cinema Near You)

 * On Windows, name the dedup file system volume "DedupFS". (git 46a076d)
-* Fixed occasional deadlock of the file system.
-(Rewrite of parallel handling.)
+* Fixed occasional out-of-memory or deadlock condition (rewrite of parallel handling).
 * Restructured installation directory, ".." instead of "." is the default repository path.

 #### 2.6 (2020.11.15)

 * Fixed deadlock when moving files in the dedup file system along with the dirty corner cases when moving files. (git 7e6d858)

+Known problems:

+* Occasional deadlock and out-of-memory conditions.

 #### 2.5 (2020.10.23)